Core semantic modifiers

 They can be classified in the following way:

-raw: indicates that the operation is performed to gain speed generally at the expanse of some accuracy or/and proper treament of limting values.
+- raw: indicates that the operation is performed minimally to gain speed generally at the expanse of accuracy or/and proper treatment of corner cases values.

 integer roundings :